|logic||category theory||type theory|

-The framework of natural deduction describes a particular class of deductive systems which formalize “natural” deductive reasoning or reasoning from assumptions.
-It is used particularly to describe the syntax of formal logic and type theory.
+Formalization of mathematical reasoning can be presented in different forms.
+The framework of natural deduction describes a particular class of deductive systems which is supposed to be close to “natural” deductive reasoning insofar it is based on the idea of reasoning from assumptions in contrast to proof systems that reason from ‘truths’ in the tradition of Hilbertian axiomatics.
+It is used particularly to present the syntax of formal logic and type theory.

 The phrase “natural deduction” is not always used to mean the same thing.
 Some people use it semi-informally to refer to a “sort of reasoning” that involves making assumptions, perhaps formalized using hypothetical judgments.
 Other people take it to refer specifically to deductive systems which are presented using introduction and elimination rules, which is the meaning we adopt on this page.
 There is significant overlap between the two meanings, but they are not identical.

 A system of natural deduction is a deductive system containing a class of judgments generated by some “constructor” operations, and for which each constructor comes with two relevant classes of rules: